Season Summary: 2016

 Recruits for 2016 included delisted Western Bulldog, Ayce Cordy, and former St Kilda forward Arryn Siposs, Lachie Schultz from Bendigo Pioneers, Christian Buykx-Smith, a 20 year-old joint winner of Gippsland Power’s best and fairest, Nick Ebinger from Williamstown CYMS, Liam Griffiths from Ainslie, Josh Minogue from the Murray Bushrangers, and four players from the Western Jets in Brayden Monk, Mitch Norton, Liam Carter and Lachlan Knight, winner of the Jets best and fairest in 2015.
 Ariel Steinberg, Essendon’s VFL best and fairest winner from 2015, and Matt Dea, Richmond’s VFL best and fairest, were also recruited but never played due to Steinberg being suspended as part of the Essendon supplements scandal and Dea being picked up by the Bombers as a top-up player while many players were out for a year at the AFL club.

-Six of the premiership team of 2015 departed the Club, including Scott Clouston (Avondale Heights), Mitch Banner (Darley), Adam Marcon (drafted to Richmond), Andrew Gallucci (drafted to Carlton), and Sean Tighe and Brad Mangan (Strathmore).
+39 players were retained from the 2015 list although six of the premiership team departed the Club, including Scott Clouston (Avondale Heights), Mitch Banner (Darley), Adam Marcon (drafted to Richmond), Andrew Gallucci (drafted to Carlton), and Sean Tighe and Brad Mangan (Strathmore).
 Ben Casley transferred to the Northern Blues, Jake McKenzie to Port Melbourne and Josh Bench went to Albion.
+Seconds premiership coach, Shane Joyce, took the reins at an A-grade Amateur team and was replaced by former Footscray defender, Michael Ford.

 Williamstown then won four consecutive games, including: